 This exhibition, however, shows him to be one of the most interesting photographers of his day, recording life in Amsterdam and other large cities such as Paris and Berlin in a style that was singularly personal and modern.
 He created many snapshot-style photographs on the streets as well as informal images of people's home life.
 The photographs he took were less static than the typical professional photographs of his contemporaries.
 Breitner digressed from standard practices and experimented with technology.
 He opted for extremely high or extremely low perspectives, photographed into the light and managed to portray scenes of urban vitality using deliberately blurred images.

 Kunsthal Rotterdam is an exceptional exhibition hall that houses some 25 expositions annually.
 The Kunsthal displays culture in the broadest sense of the word: traditional and cutting-edge art, design and photography, from elitist to popular.

-Things to doThe Future of Fashion is Now / Museum Boijmans Van Beuningen
+Things to doFrom Bosch to Bruegel - the birth of genre painting / Museum Boijmans Van Beuningen

 Places to goCentrum Beeldende Kunst Rotterdam

 Things to doIn Light Of 25 Years / Witte de With, center for contemporary art